 “My first reaction [to your skin] was, ‘We need to put the fire out,’” Renee told me in an email interview.
-“Your skin was extremely red and inflamed and since acne is skin disease of inflammation, trying to calm was my first approach.
-In my thirty years of being an esthetician, I have seen inflamed skin and further irritating with harsh and drying acne products (which is often the go-to approach for acne) isn’t the best way to go.”
+“Your skin was extremely red and inflamed and since acne is a skin disease of inflammation, trying to calm it was my first approach.
+In my thirty years of being an esthetician, I have seen inflamed skin and further irritating it with harsh and drying acne products (which is often the go-to approach for acne) isn’t the best way to go.”

 Renee also provided some insight into what hormonal acne actually is; it’s not as easily treatable as “regular” acne.
 “All types of breakouts for both males and females have some sort of relation to hormonal shifts that occur in the body.
 Most often, cystic acne (the deeper, sore blemishes that occur often in the chin and jawline that don’t come to the surface) are especially tied to hormones such as ones women will get before/during their monthly cycle,” she said.
 “As for acne that develops in adults, men will experience less of this because their hormones slow down with age, where a woman’s will speed up, making her more likely to get breakouts well into her twenties, thirties, and beyond.
 Since cysts are a very unique type of blemish, traditional drying treatments don’t work on these since the infection is not on the skin’s surface.”
 She prescribed a gentle, yet hardworking routine that would help soothe my skin while killing the zits.

-“It’s important to understand that acne is an inflammatory disease of skin Therefore, further inflaming the skin is an absolute no-no. Certain ingredients are known irritants and can be more harmful than helpful in skin types that get easily irritated, ” Renée told me.
+“It’s important to understand that acne is an inflammatory disease of the skin.
+Therefore, further inflaming the skin is an absolute no-no. Certain ingredients are known irritants and can be more harmful than helpful in skin types that get easily irritated, ” Renée told me.
 “Always avoid products that leave your skin feeling tight and dry as that is very damaging to the skin’s protective barrier.
 This will cause your blemish to hang around longer underneath the skin’s surface, which is never good in your effort to get it to go away fast with the least amount of scarring.”

 This complicated journey has taught me some really important lessons about confidence and self-worth, namely that your skin does not define you, and the things you obsess about in the mirror barely register to other people.
 Even when you feel less than beautiful, you’re still you, and you’re also not alone.

 After just a few weeks on Renée’s regimen, my skin began to visibly improve.
 I didn’t feel the need to slap on quite so many layers of concealer and powder, though I still wouldn’t leave the house without something on my skin.
-(In case you’re wondering, I recommend all of Renée’s products, but her miraculous Anti-Bump Solution, Rapid Response Detox Masque, and Skin Correcting Serum are some of the standouts.)
+(In case you’re wondering, I recommend all of Renée’s products, but her miraculous Anti Bump Solution, Rapid Response Detox Masque, and Skin Correcting Serum are some of the standouts.)
 I started feeling more like myself and was more willing to experiment with makeup—and selfies!—again.